puritandesigns/maintainablecss.com/_chapters/06-modules.md

 ## What's a module?

-A module is a distinct, independent unit, that can be combined with other modules to form a more complex structure.
+As mentioned in the introduction, a module is a distinct, independent unit, that can be combined with other modules to form a more complex structure.

 In a living room, we can consider the TV, the sofa and the wall art modules.
 All coming together to create a useable room.